dsgnr/create-php-host/README.md

 This is a bash script to create a new user, vhost and PHP pool.
 This has been designed to work with PHP7.0-fpm with Nginx on an Ubuntu 16 box for sites using WordPress.
+It can be made to work with other versions of PHP if you know the PHP path.
 It may work with other boxes but I haven't tested yet.

 Simply upload this to your server, CD into the directory and run: